-The Premium SSD storage is flash based and provides an order of magnitude improvement in IOPS and latency over traditional spinning HDD based storage arrays.
-With up to 120,000 IOPS and 4,000 MBPS per node, the performance is higher than a typical dedicated all-flash storage array.
+EBS GP3 storage is SSD based and provides an order of magnitude of improvement in IOPS and latency over traditional spinning HDD based storage arrays.
+With up to 350,000 IOPS and 10,000 MBPS per node, the performance is even higher than a typical dedicated all-flash storage array.
 It is important to note that the storage performance is not shared between multiple clusters.
-Every cluster has its own dedicated set of Azure disks, which ensures stable and predictable performance with no interference from noisy neighbors.
+Every cluster has its own dedicated set of EBS volumes, which ensures stable and predictable performance with no interference from noisy neighbors.

-The extra-large database architecture using the E104is_v5 VMs and separate storage nodes provides up to 16,000 MBPS of storage throughput per RAC database node, thus enabling deployment of extra-large (200+ TB) databases and migrations from large Exadata systems.
+An extra-large database architecture, that uses R6in or M6in instances and separate storage nodes, provides up to 30,000 MBPS of storage throughput per RAC database node.
+Thus, enabling the deployment of extra-large (200+ TB) databases and migrations from large Exadata systems.